Best daily deals

 You can control the Bose SoundLink Revolve+ II via the buttons on its top or through the Bose Connect app.

-The Bose SoundLink Revolve+ II has a longer battery life, lasts up to 17 hours, compared to the 13-hour battery of the standard Revolve II.
+The Bose SoundLink Revolve+ II has a longer battery life and lasts up to 17 hours, compared to the 13-hour battery of the standard Revolve II.
 Bose features a handle on the Revolve+ II, making it a bit easier to carry around.
 Both speakers feature 360-degree audio output and an IP55 build, and you can access your virtual assistant easily with either speaker.

 Bose SoundLink Revolve II